chalios/Llama-phpfilters/README.md

 Further infos are coming.

 # Contributions
 Contributions are welcome if you want to improve it.
-Fork and pull.
+Fork and pull.<br>
 Reuse, modify, redistribute as you wish, but please remind who did it first.